awsdocs/nice-dcv-admin-guide/doc_source/managing-sessions-cli.md

 1. Choose **OK** and close the Environment Variables window\.

-## Using the Command Line Tool on a Linux NICE DCV Server<a name="cli-lin"></a>
+## Using the command line tool on a Linux NICE DCV Server<a name="cli-lin"></a>

 On Linux NICE DCV servers, the command line tool is automatically configured in the `$PATH` environment variable\.
-This enables you to use the command line tool from any folder\.
+You can use the tool from any folder\.
 Open a terminal window and enter the command to run\.